synesthesiam/voice2json/docs/formats.md

 #### Word Segments

-If a grapheme-to-phoneme alignment corupus is available (`training.grapheme-to-phoneme-corupus`), segments of words can also be used for pronunciations.
+If a grapheme-to-phoneme alignment crops is available (`training.grapheme-to-phoneme-corupus`), segments of words can also be used for pronunciations.
 Using the "hooiser" example above, we can replace the phonemes with:

 ```
 hooiser who a>zure<